 The spread of furniture was basic, and half of her belongings were still in boxes in the corner of the living room.
 Castle's books were nearly the only ones on the bookshelf, the poster from Temptation Lane the sole thing decorating the wall of her bedroom.
 His picture was the background on her phone, and a shot of them that he'd randomly snapped one evening sat on her nightstand, simultaneously making her smile and bringing tears to her eyes.

-The bracelet he gave her was now a permanent fixture on her body.
+The bracelet he'd given her was now a permanent fixture on her body.

 So was the ring.